 Understanding the 5 Key Principles of Manual Handling

-Remapping tasks, utilising supporting equipment and providing comprehensive manual handling training can help avoid or reduce manual handling in many processes.
+Remapping tasks, utilizing supporting equipment and providing comprehensive manual handling training can help avoid or reduce manual handling in many processes.
 However, it is not always possible to avoid manual handling tasks completely.

-To minimise the risk of injury and maximise safety, there are 5 key principles to consider.
+To minimize the risk of injury and maximize safety, there are 5 key principles to consider.
 In this blog, we'll cover what these principles are, how they apply to your work environment, and how to implement them into safe manual handling practices.

 The Risks of Manual Handling